simoninns/renault-twizy-speaker-mounts/README.md

 # Renault Twizy Speaker Mounts
 ## Overview
 This project provides a set of speaker mounts for the Renault Twizy.
-The mounts are designed to fit 4 inch Pioneer TS-G1020F speakers and are mounted in the original bracket position in the roof of the car.
+The mounts are designed to fit 4 inch speakers with 45 degree 170-172mm mounts and are mounted in the original bracket position in the roof of the car.

+Tested speakers include:

+* Pioneer TS-G1020F (good value)
+* Alpine SPG-10C2 (best performance)

 This project is open-source.
 You can find the OpenSCAD source here: https://github.com/simoninns/renault-twizy-speaker-mounts